bennypowers/bennypowers.dev/posts/webc-impressions.md

 features.
 But as of this writing, those features only work for global CSS and scripts, but not for Shadow DOM and modules.

-If you try this render template:
+If you try to use `type="module"` and features like <abbr title="top-level await">TLA</abbr> in this render template, you'll get an error:
 ```html
 <script type="module" webc:type="js">
 const likes = await getWebmentionLikes(mentions);